 ‘A funny, harrowing and ultimately heartbreaking glimpse into the tribes of a lost continent: the children of the Seventies ‘Me’ generation, with their inheritance of wild freedom and poisonous neglect.
 I both laughed and cried.
 Seen through the cut-glass mosaic of Lily’s sharp perceptive talent, the book becomes something new: not just a recollection but a gift, to the past and to us.
 Full of a hard won, lonely kind of gratitude.’
 Tim Guest, author of My Life in Orange.

 ‘A heart-rending account of a young girl’s loss of innocence… told in limpid prose, seeped in the prickly heat of a Tuscan summer.’
 Time Out.

 ‘The sins of the father are mercilessly explored in Lily Dunn’s impressive and confident first novel.’
 The Sunday Times.

-Lily has recently finished THE LAST WAVE, her second novel.
+Lily has recently finished TOWARDS THE PEBBLED SHORE, her second novel.